paulrouget/concatenator/README.md

 Concatenator
 ============

-Concatenator is a one-file HTML page that concatenate images into a single one.
+Concatenator is a one-file HTML app that concatenate images into a single image.

 ## License